 This page provides you with instructions on how to extract data from Mailjet and load it into Snowflake.
 (If this manual process sounds onerous, check out Stitch, which can do all the heavy lifting for you in just a few clicks.)

-Mailjet is an email automation platform used to set up marketing campaigns as well as shoot off transactional emails.
-It's a popular tool for those looking to combine these two tasks in an easy to use interface with a scalable pricing structure.
-The data from Mailjet is simple but can be very useful.
-Mailjet stores data on bounce rate, click stats, and opening information.
-This data is useful when it comes time to quantify the effectiveness of your email strategy.
+Mailjet is an email automation platform used to set up marketing campaigns and send transactional emails.
+It boasts an easy-to-use interface and a scalable pricing structure.
+Mailjet stores data on bounce rate, click stats, and opening information: data that's useful when it comes time to quantify the effectiveness of your email strategy.

 Getting data out of Mailjet